buildsi/splice-experiment-results/README.md

 $ python get_artifacts.py 3029103477  # fedora resuts 1650-1700
 ```

-And then to open (and run/update the notebook)
+And then to open (and run/update the notebooks)

 ```bash